-OC: The assumption that if you study politics you’ll become a politician is burrowed deep in our understanding of ‘study’.
+OC: The assumption that if you study politics you’ll become a politician is wrong.
 Politics is far more than the study of boring men in boring suits.
 It’s study of power, the who, what, where and why of the world.

 You’ll learn about international relations, environmental politics, defence policy, political philosophy, policy-making and key historical moments in the political arena.

 FN: So, what is the point of studying political science?

 OC: The purpose of studying this major is to deepen your knowledge and understanding of the powerful forces that interact people, communities and businesses.